Atlas200dk/sample-handposeRCcar/README_RC_car.md

 ### HC-05 Bluetooth modules
 Configure the HC-05 Bluetooth modules in AT mode as master and slave.
 Use a baudrate of 38400 for both.
-The modules should automatically connect when powered on. ([tutorial](https://howtomechatronics.com/tutorials/arduino/how-to-configure-pair-two-hc-05-bluetooth-module-master-slave-commands/))
+The modules should automatically connect when powered on.
+Detailed instructions can be found via this ([tutorial](https://www.youtube.com/watch?v=hyME1osgr7s))
 <br />

+When watching the tutorial, please pay special attention to the **wiring of RX, TX pins** when setting up the Bluetooth modules:

+Connecting HC-05 to Arduino in setup (AT mode) (0:47-1:21 in the tutorial video):
+- RX --> RX
+- TX --> TX

+Connecting HC-05 to Arduino in operation mode (running the application):
+- RX --> TX
+- TX --> RX